There are currently no products in the cart.

 There are three basic types of polyunstaturated fatty acids, also known as PUFA’s.
 These fatty acids include Omega-3, Omega-6, and Omega-9.
 Both Omega-3 and Omega-6 fall into the family of essential fatty acids meaning your body needs them, but cannot produce them on its own.

 Breaking it down further, there are three types of Omega-3’s.
 The first is linolenic acid (ALA) commonly found in vegetarian food sources.
 Your body can take ALA and process it into the other two types of Omega-3’s.
-This processing however, takes many steps, and is inefficient.
+This processing, however, takes a number of steps and is ultimately pretty inefficient.

 EPA (eicosapentaenoic) and DHA (docosahexaenoic) are the 2 other forms, and perhaps the more important Omega-3’s.
 EPA and DHA are critical for normal brain development in the unborn fetus, as well as in newborns.
-They are also important for adult health and athletic performance.
+They are also important when it comes to adult health and athletic performance.

 It is far more efficient for the body to consume EPA and DHA directly than it is to process ALA.